What's New in Tracker.js

 window.aa.revokeConsent();

-Consent state is persisted in localStorage.
-Events queued before consent are sent once granted.
-Revocation immediately stops tracking and clears the queue.
+Consent state is scoped and persisted.
+Revocation stops tracking and clears the queue.

 Scroll Depth Tracking